Psychical research in Italy between '800 and '900 - 3

 An imperturbable experimenter

 Bottazzi's scientific curriculum is therefore very respectable: after having engaged in the study of experimental biology and physiological chemistry, he carried out important studies and observations in various branches of physiology of man and higher animals.
-From his research came the concept of Bottazzi gliodes, the fundamental protoplasm common to all cells, representing a liquid and homogeneous phase of the system that constitutes the cytoplasm as a whole.
-To him we owe the elaboration of the theory on the tonic function of sarcoplasm, according to which while the fibrils would be deputies to the muscles' rapid contraction, the undifferentiated sarcoplasm would be responsible for the tonic, slow and support phase: from these researches then derived those on the myogenic or neurogenic origin of the automatism of the heart and the stimulation of smooth muscles.
-He performed studies on the osmotic pressure of cells and human and animal body fluids, which culminated in the concept of homoosmosis, expressing the constancy of molecular concentration in the fluids of animals, and the distinction of aquatic animals in homeosmotic and poichilosmotic, depending on the independence or less of the osmotic pressure of their internal liquids from the salt concentration and the osmotic pressure of the external medium.
+From his research came the concept of the gliode of Bottazzi, the fundamental protoplasm common to all cells, representing a liquid and homogeneous phase of the system that constitutes the cytoplasm as a whole.
+To him we owe the elaboration of the theory on the tonic function of sarcoplasm, according to which while the fibrils would be deputies to the rapid contraction of the muscles, the undifferentiated sarcoplasm would be responsible for the tonic, slow and support phase: from these researches then derived those on the myogenic or neurogenic origin of the automatism of the heart and the stimulation of smooth muscles.
+He performed studies on the osmotic pressure of cells and human and animal body fluids, which culminated in the concept of homoosmosis, expressing the constancy of molecular concentration in the fluids of animals, and the distinction of aquatic animals in homeosmotic and poichilosmotic, depending on whether or not the osmotic pressure of their internal liquids is independent of the salt concentration and the osmotic pressure of the external medium.
 Still noteworthy are his studies on the properties of intestinal epithelium and on the metabolism of red blood cells, on adipose tissue and on its enzymes, on the colloidal properties of proteins and on their superficial tension.

 Organization of the laboratory for the sittings

 After having been persuaded to hold the séances in the laboratory set up by Bottazzi, the medium also left him free choice with regard to the experimenters, asking only that an acquaintance of hers, Tommaso De Amicis, professor of Dermatology and Syphilography at Naples University, could also participate.
-The other sitters were Oscar Scarpa, professor of Physics and Electrochemistry at Naples Polytechnic, engineer Luigi Lombardi, professor of Electrotechnics in the same Polytechnic, and Sergio Pansini, professor of medical Semeiotics.
+The other sitters were Oscar Scarpa, professor of Physics and Electrochemistry at the Polytechnic of Naples, engineer Luigi Lombardi, professor of Electrotechnics at the same Polytechnic, and Sergio Pansini, professor of medical Semeiotics.
 In some sittings Luigi Lombardi was replaced by engineer Emanuele Jona, director of Pirelli's electrical services and president of the Italian Electrotechnical Association.
-In addition to the occasional participation of Mrs. Bottazzi (Annunziata Fabbri), of Nicola Minutillo and other personalities, in three séances (4th, 5th and 6th) took part – at his request – Senator Antonio Cardarelli (1831-1927), an illustrious and praiseworthy clinician, by whose attention everyone – including Paladino – was flattered.
+In addition to the occasional participation of Mrs. Bottazzi (Annunziata Fabbri), of Nicola Minutillo and other personalities, Senator Antonio Cardarelli (1831-1927), an illustrious and well-deserving clinician, took part in three séances (the fourth, fifth and sixth) at his request, and everyone – including Paladino – was flattered by his attention.

-Although at that time Paladino's mediumship was in decline, the usual phenomena (levitations, movements of objects, touchings by human limbs, luminous globes, etc.) were not long in showing up.
-But since Bottazzi wished to carry out experiments controllable by means of the prepared instrumentation, already after the first sitting he took care to secure the equipment and some objects to their supports (tables, stools or wooden shelves) using brackets and screws, so that the mediumistic movements produced by Eusapia were limited and not – as was usually the case – chaotic.
+Although at that time Paladino's mediumship was in decline, the usual phenomena (levitations, movements of objects, touchings by human limbs, luminous globes, etc.) did not take long to manifest themselves.
+But since Bottazzi wished to carry out experiments that could be controlled using the instrumentation provided, already after the first sitting he took care to secure the equipment and some objects to their supports (tables, stools or wooden shelves) using brackets and screws, so that the mediumistic movements produced by Eusapia were limited and not – as was usually the case – chaotic.
 In particular, Bottazzi tried to induce her to activate some instruments (such as a telegraph key, a metronome, a pressure gauge), of which the medium knew neither the exact position nor the operative mode.
-The physiologist had found that all the mediumistic activity of Paladino involved a continuous effort to control and direct the equivalent of a system of invisible limbs (a sort of virtual body), to whose movements – often uncertain and tiring in terms of energy expenditure – always corresponded minimal but well-synchronized movements of the real limbs of the medium.
-For example, while Eusapia drummed on the surface of the table with her hand's fingers (controlled by Bottazzi himself), producing a rhythmic noise barely perceptible, inside the cabinet or somewhere else in the room a tambourine (one of the objects predisposed for the sitting) was clearly heard playing strongly and in perfect synchrony the same beats.
-Thus Bottazzi made sure to lock the tambourine, connecting the membrane with a pressure instrument, so that with each beat a line was recorded on a sheet of black carbon paper wound on a cylindrical roller in slow clockwork movement (the paper's lampblack was removed by a metal tip connected to the membrane pressure gauge, allowing to obtain an objective registration of the strokes beaten over time).
+The physiologist had found that all the mediumistic activity of Paladino involved a continuous effort to control and direct the equivalent of a system of invisible limbs (a sort of virtual body), to whose movements – often uncertain and tiring in terms of energy expenditure – always corresponded minimal but well-synchronized movements of the medium's real limbs.
+For example, while Eusapia drummed on the surface of the table with the fingers of her hand (controlled by Bottazzi himself), producing a rhythmic noise barely perceptible, inside the cabinet or somewhere else in the room a tambourine (one of the objects predisposed for the sitting) was clearly heard playing strongly and in perfect synchrony the same beats.
+Thus Bottazzi made sure to lock the tambourine, connecting the membrane with a pressure instrument, so that with each beat a line was recorded on a sheet of black carbon paper wrapped around a cylindrical roller with a slow clockwork movement: the paper's lampblack was removed by a metal point connected to the membrane pressure gauge, allowing to obtain an objective registration of the strokes beaten over time.

 The medium's reactions and the hypothesis of virtual limbs

 This kind of procedure encountered a certain resistance on the medium's part, as she could not manage these activities new to her with the same ease and effectiveness with which the usual movements typical of her mediumistic phenomenology were produced at random.
-Bottazzi – after having patiently and repeatedly explained to her the operation of each instrument, telling her where it was located and what she should have done to get a certain result (for example, press down a telegraph key) – noticed that initially the movements of the medium's (real) hands, however limited, were similar to those of a person who tries to find a certain object in the dark, with difficulty and gropingly.
+Bottazzi – after having patiently and repeatedly explained to her the operation of each instrument, telling her where it was located and what she should have done to get a certain result (for example, press down a telegraph key) – noticed that initially the movements of the medium's (real) hands, however limited, were similar to those of a person who tries to find a certain object in the dark, groping with difficulty.
 But once Paladino had managed to overcome the difficulties until the desired and required effect was achieved, she was then able to repeat it easily and at will.
-In short, everything seemed to demonstrate how these mediumistic virtual limbs (which Bottazzi compared to the pseudopods of a giant invisible amoeba) were subjected to a progressive learning process, which took place mainly while Eusapia was in a more or less deep trance state.
-The success or failure of each experiment depended on this: more than once the mediumistic action, failing to obtain the required result, produced a negative effect such as the overturning of objects or the damage of some instruments, but the persuasive action of Bottazzi, and the changes he made after each sitting to improve the conditions of the equipment's activation, had a positive outcome on the success of many experiences and on the acquisition of objective documentation, part of which was reported in his book.
+In short, everything seemed to demonstrate how these mediumistic virtual limbs, which Bottazzi compared to the pseudopods of a giant invisible amoeba, were subjected to a progressive learning process, which took place mainly while Eusapia was in a more or less deep trance state.
+The success or failure of each experiment depended on this: more than once the mediumistic action, failing to obtain the required result, produced an adverse effect such as objects falling over or some tools being damaged, but the persuasive action of Bottazzi, and the changes he made after each sitting to improve the conditions of the equipment's activation, had a positive outcome on the success of many experiences and on the acquisition of objective documentation, part of which is reported in his book.

 The hypothesis that the medium was endowed with invisible but efficient plastic appendices seemed also confirmed by the fact that the phenomena were all the more intense the more the actions to be performed or the objects to be moved were within a certain distance from Eusapia's body, while they diminished until they did not occur at all when this distance increased.
 Furthermore, on more than one occasion, a luminescent limb was seen emerging from the medium's back and extending towards the mediumistic cabinet.
-Bottazzi, however, observed that sometimes, despite the fact that Paladino did everything to obtain a certain effect, while all the sitters urged her to make the experiment successful, the required phenomenon did not occur (although in a previous sitting the same experiment had been successful), as if an alien will were at work, able to decide what could or could not be done.
+Bottazzi, however, observed that sometimes, despite the fact that Paladino made a great effort to achieve a certain effect, while all the sitters urged her to make the experiment successful, the required phenomenon did not occur, although in a previous sitting the same experiment had been successful, as if an alien will were at work, able to decide what could or could not be done.
 In some cases Bottazzi, even if he considered premature to accept the spiritualist hypothesis, recognized that he had the clear sensation of the presence of a real, albeit invisible, character: perhaps that John King considered by Paladino as her protector spirit, and whom the professor regarded as a product of the medium's subconscious.
 In any case, the scholar recognized in no uncertain terms the authenticity of a large number of the phenomena occurred, stating that if – despite this – someone had wanted to doubt them anyway, it would be like accusing himself of lying.
-He ruled out any hypothesis of fraud by the medium in relation to the experiments carried out and verified in his laboratory, stating that no magician – however skilled – could have obtained similar effects under the same conditions (and indeed some conjurers had already honestly recognized, previously, that they were not able to obtain the phenomena produced by Paladino under control).
+He ruled out any hypothesis of fraud by the medium in relation to the experiments carried out and verified in his laboratory, stating that no magician – however skilled – could have obtained similar effects under the same conditions.
+Indeed, some conjurers had already honestly recognized, previously, that they were not able to obtain the phenomena produced by Paladino under control.

 A severe assessment on the intelligence of the skeptics to the bitter end

-After having tested the medium firsthand, Bottazzi expressed a very severe judgment against those who, for bias, claimed that all the phenomena were due to fraud or tricks, without being able then to explain where the fraud was or what the trick consisted of.
-In most cases these statements were made by people who had never experienced on the field with truly gifted mediums (who, besides, have always been few), and according to him the arrogance of the skeptics to the bitter end was to consider as perfect imbeciles men of science whose intelligence and value had been proven in the most diverse fields, making human knowledge advance, whereas skeptics were almost always people lacking the spirit of research.
-But when Bottazzi concluded that the criticisms of the skeptics to the bitter end could have made sense twenty or thirty years before, when yet the most serious psychical researchers had not carried out their own investigations or published the results, that now no person with common sense could contest, proved to be very optimistic: the same criticisms and the same negative attitudes towards the eventuality that mediumistic phenomena may exist are still present in our day.
+After having tested the medium firsthand, Bottazzi expressed a very severe judgment against those who, for bias, claimed that all the mediumistic phenomena were due to fraud or tricks, without being able then to explain where the fraud was or what the trick consisted of.
+In most cases these statements were made by people who had never experienced on the field with truly gifted mediums (who, besides, have always been very few), and according to him the arrogance of the skeptics to the bitter end consisted in considering as perfect imbeciles men of science whose intelligence and value had been proven in the most diverse fields, making human knowledge advance, whereas skeptics were almost always people lacking the spirit of research.
+However, when Bottazzi concluded that the criticisms of the skeptics could have made sense twenty or thirty years before, when yet the most serious psychical researchers had not carried out their own investigations and published the results, that now no person with common sense could contest, proved to be very optimistic: the same criticisms and the same negative attitudes towards the eventuality that mediumistic phenomena may exist continue to be present even today.

 Experiments and theories